BulatovicBalsa/typhoon-hil/README.md

 $ pip install graph_validations
 ```

-To verify that you have installed Silvera correctly run the following command:
+To verify that you have installed Graph Validations correctly run the following command:

 ```
 $ graph_validations